Forex Demo Account: How to Open One and Actually Use It

 On the FX desk where I spent eight years, every new analyst ran paper portfolios for six weeks before touching a live position.
 Not because they were inexperienced.
 Because strategy knowledge and execution under pressure are two different skills, and confusing them costs real money.

 Retail traders rarely get that discipline.
-They read a strategy guide, fund a $300 account, and lose it within a month.
+They read a strategy guide, fund a small starting account, and lose it within a month.
 I’ve watched this cycle repeat constantly.

 The uncomfortable truth about demo accounts: they won’t make you profitable.
 But skipping them almost guarantees you’ll blow your first live account faster.
 The demo period is where you build the muscle memory: reading setups, placing orders, sizing positions.
 No psychological pressure of real loss distorting your judgment.